postmanlabs/labs-docs/_posts/02_pro/2018-01-12-purchasing_postman_pro.md

 **Administrator**

-As an administrator, the purchase links to your Postman account, and you occupy a paid user slot in your team.
+As an administrator, you and the purchase links to your Postman account occupy a paid user slot in your team.
 Select this role if you plan to use Postman Pro.

 **Billing user**